eisa-hussain/Active-Directory-Environment/README.md

 - Open Oracle VirtualBox and click "New."
 - Name the first machine as "DC" and select Microsoft Windows as the type and Windows (64-bit) as the version.
 - Assign at least 2 GB of RAM and create a new virtual hard disk of at least 50 GB.
-- Repeat the process for our Windows 10 machine and name it "CLIENT."
+- Repeat the process for our Windows 10 machine and name it "CLIENT1"

 ### Installing the Operating Systems and Initial Setup